prathamesonar/book-review-platform/README.md

 A brief overview of the main API routes available.

 User Routes
-POST /api/users/register: Register a new user.
+-`POST /api/users/register`: Register a new user.

-POST /api/users/login: Authenticate a user and get a token.
+-`POST /api/users/login`: Authenticate a user and get a token.

-GET /api/users/profile: (Protected) Get the logged-in user's profile.
+-`GET /api/users/profile`: (Protected) Get the logged-in user's profile.

 Book Routes
-GET /api/books: Get a paginated, searchable, and sortable list of all books.
+-`GET /api/books`: Get a paginated, searchable, and sortable list of all books.

-GET /api/books/:id: Get a single book by its ID.
+-`GET /api/books/:id`: Get a single book by its ID.

-POST /api/books: (Protected) Add a new book.
+-`POST /api/books`: (Protected) Add a new book.

-PUT /api/books/:id: (Protected) Update a book (only by its creator).
+-`PUT /api/books/:id`: (Protected) Update a book (only by its creator).

-DELETE /api/books/:id: (Protected) Delete a book (only by its creator).
+-`DELETE /api/books/:id`: (Protected) Delete a book (only by its creator).

-GET /api/books/mybooks: (Protected) Get all books added by the logged-in user.
+-`GET /api/books/mybooks`: (Protected) Get all books added by the logged-in user.

 Review Routes
-GET /api/reviews/book/:bookId: Get all reviews for a specific book.
+`GET /api/reviews/book/:bookId`: Get all reviews for a specific book.

-POST /api/reviews: (Protected) Add a new review for a book.
+-`POST /api/reviews`: (Protected) Add a new review for a book.

-PUT /api/reviews/:id: (Protected) Update a review (only by its author).
+-`PUT /api/reviews/:id`: (Protected) Update a review (only by its author).

-DELETE /api/reviews/:id: (Protected) Delete a review (only by its author).
+-`DELETE /api/reviews/:id`: (Protected) Delete a review (only by its author).

-GET /api/reviews/myreviews: (Protected) Get all reviews written by the logged-in user.
+-`GET /api/reviews/myreviews`: (Protected) Get all reviews written by the logged-in user.